vaibhavirohilla741/Udacity-Capstone/README.md

  - The model can be converted to ONNX format and deploy on Edge devices.
  - Applciation insights can be enabled.
+ - Over-fitting and imbalanced data are common pitfalls when you build machine learning models.
+By default, Azure Machine Learning's automated machine learning provides charts and metrics to help you identify these risks, and implements best practices to help mitigate them.
+ - Using more data is the simplest and best possible way to prevent over-fitting, and as an added bonus typically increases accuracy